SAEONData/deploy-metadata-services/README.md

     sudo sysctl -w vm.max_map_count=262144

+To make the change permanent, edit the file `/etc/sysctl.conf` and add the following line:

+    vm.max_map_count=262144

 ### Configuration
 Create a `.env` file in the install directory and set the following environment variables, which are injected into the CKAN configuration: